Charitable Giving: Creating your personalized strategy

 Back to charitable giving home

 Zach Gildehaus joined Edward Jones in 2013.
-He is currently a senior analyst on the Client Needs Research (CNR) team where he focuses his research efforts on charitable giving and financial strategies for business owners.
+He is a business owner strategist on the Client Needs Research (CNR) team, where he focuses his research efforts on strategies for charitable giving and business owners.

-Prior to CNR, he was a senior analyst in Investment Manager Research (IMR), where he spent more than six years.
-During his time in IMR, he covered both active and passive investment strategies across many asset classes.
+Prior to CNR, he was a senior analyst in Investment Manager Research (IMR), where he spent more than six years covering both active and passive strategies across several asset classes.

 Important information: